 The official language of Sweden is Swedish and all official decisions and judgments are written in Swedish.
-The 1994 Ordinance on the Reception of Asylum Seekers states that the Migration Agency must inform the applicants of UNHCR and NGOs that provide services to asylum seekers.[1]
+The Swedish Migration Agency shall provide a one-day mandatory introduction training on the Swedish society to all asylum-seekers that are 15 years or older.
+The training shall include information on the asylum process, Swedish legislation, the rights of the child, democracy, gender equality and honour-related violence.
+Children under 15 years shall be given the same information in writing.[1]
+The 1994 Ordinance on the Reception of Asylum Seekers states that the Migration Agency must inform the applicants of organisations that provide services to asylum seekers.[2]
 There is also information in around 25 languages available through the Migration Agency on various aspects of the asylum procedure.
-This information is available on the website,[2] and occasionally in printed form or in booklets at reception centres.
+This information is available on the website,[3] and occasionally in printed form or in booklets at reception centres.
 Special efforts have been made to take into account the needs of information of illiterate persons by frequently using audio-visual methods.
 Furthermore, there are videos providing information in sign languages.
-Also, the website enables persons to have the text read out to them in Swedish or English.
-There are plans to make this service available even in other languages, notably Somali.
+Also, the website enables persons to have the text read out to them in Swedish, English, Spanish or Arabic.

-Information is also provided by NGOs, notably in this field by the Swedish Network of Refugee Support groups (FARR), which publishes on its website an 152-page booklet entitled Goda Råd (Good Advice), updated in August 2019, available in several languages.[10]
+Information is also provided by NGOs, notably by the Swedish Network of Refugee Support groups (FARR), which published on its website a 152-page booklet entitled Goda Råd (Good Advice), updated in May 2022, available in several languages.[10]
 This information on the entirety of the procedure focuses on what asylum seekers can do themselves to contribute to a fair process and contains links to other NGOs in Sweden.
 This information is available and can be downloaded in English, Swedish, Arabic, Russian, Spanish and Persian.
-The Swedish Refugee Advice Centre and the Swedish Office of Amnesty International also provide online information in a number of languages which is of relevance to asylum seekers.
-The Church of Sweden has online information about asylum and migration issues on its website under the heading Support Migration, currently only in Swedish.
+The Swedish Refugee Law Center (asylrattscentrum.se) and the Swedish Section of Amnesty International (amnesty.se) also provide online information in a number of languages which is of relevance to asylum seekers.

 Information is also available at the detention centres to which UNHCR and NGOs have access.
 All detention centres have computers available with internet access for all detainees.
 Legal counsels also have an obligation to provide information on the asylum procedures to the client.
 A number of NGOs visit detention centres on a regular basis and are involved in a dialogue with the Migration Agency regarding the scope and routines for offering this service.